pantheon-systems/documentation/source/content/guides/edge-integrations/04-wordpress-sdk.md

 ## Before You Begin

-Before you can use Pantheon Edge Integrations, you must have Pantheon Advanced Global CDN enabled and your custom VCL rules added.
-Talk to your Account Manager if you have questions about how to add and configure this for your site.
+Before you can use Pantheon Edge Integrations, you must be connected to [Pantheon’s Advanced Global CDN](/guides/professional-services/advanced-global-cdn), and your site's vary headers and custom VCL rules must have been provisioned by Professional Services.
+Contact your Account Manager if you have questions about how to add and configure this for your site.

+As mentioned in the [Configuration Overview](https://pantheon.io/docs/guides/edge-integrations/configuration-overview/), your website must  If you have completed these steps, you can move on to the next sections of this doc.

 You can use Edge Integrations with WordPress by installing it into a project with Composer, or by manually installing the plugin.